 The accounting system is organized and operated on a fund basis.
 A fund is defined as a fiscal and accounting entity with a self-balancing set of accounts, which are segregated for the purpose of carrying on specific activities or attaining certain objectives in accordance with special regulations, restrictions, or limitations.
-The District's funds are grouped into three broad fund categories: governmental, proprietary, and fiduciary.
+The District's funds are grouped into single fund category: governmental.